skip to main |

 You Can Easily Build a Brand For Yourself

 You can do it!
 I'll share with you my story.
 My first layoff in 2006 was a subtle shock, but not a total surprise.
 I thought about after spending 6.5 years working for a Fortune 100 company, who was I, and what did I represent outside of the company brand I represented everyday internally to colleagues and externally to customers?
 It was a big brand (Intel Corporation) and likely a little too arrogantly, I associated myself and who I was professionally with the brand.
 Yes, even the "bom bom bom bom"!
 But when I lost my job, I realized that I didn't know MY brand and who I was outside of that tight association with the mega brand that I became to represent more than myself.
 During my research on branding, I was especially captivated by the word of Tom Peters (personal branding and marketing guru) and I give him credit for my personal brand transformation inspiration.
 Tom's online video will easily guide you through the exercise and this is an excellent short term investment for your long term career.
+I pretty much did what he advised to do, and the resulting brand I developed I have decided to carry onward into my career-regardless of where I land.
+I invested very little in the exercise other than probably about six hours of thought and strategizing, which ended up being very simple in the end.
+I also invested less than $300 on personal enterprise logo.
+Finally, I supported this brand by easily purchasing the corresponding URL, Rejuvenate Marketing, and in doing so very quickly and easily created a simple profile that is easy to update and has become a permanent fixture for my enterprise, Jennifer M. Cook.

 Today I was at a networking meeting, in a room of 45 job seekers and very few had a personal brand I could pick up very quickly.
 There were many business cards, and many phrases, but not much that put a story together quickly.
 We are all aware that the market today and marketing in particular is very unpredictable.
 It's very fair to assume if you are a marketing executive that you will be out searching for a job every 2-3 years if you are lucky.
 Averages differ based on who you believe, but most recently the buzz is anywhere between 18-23 months.
 Yikes.
 That being the case, you have to consider yourself as your own enterprise all the time.
 Who are you?
 What colors represent you?
 How do you want to people to remember you?
 Do you have a quick phrase that represents what you do (outside of the standard elevator pitch)?
 How do you stand out in the crowd?